 Plus, M5 is about one fist-width to the north (above) Zubeneschamali.
 These stars give you at least a rough idea of M5’s whereabouts in the heavens.

-Bottom line: M5, or Messier 5, is a globular star cluster and very beautiful to see.
-How to find it in your sky.
+Bottom line: M5, or Messier 5, is a beautiful globular star cluster.
+How to find M5 in your sky.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.